LP Research Resources May 17, 2012

 These levels are set by the NHTSA (National Highway Traffic Safety Administration) and each requires certification before passing on to the next level.

-Whether performing as a basic Emergency Medical Technician (EMT) or an advanced level (Paramedic), the EMS expert’s main job is to provide medical assistance to the injured and/or ill.
-This extremely important job requires the very best when it comes to the education and instruction.
+Whether performing as a basic Emergency Medical Technician (EMT) or an advanced level (Paramedic), the EMS expert’s main job is to provide medical assistance to the injured and/or ill, an extremely important job, requiring the very best education and instruction.
 For that reason EMS professionals need to pass challenging courses to obtain certification and then continuing education to maintain their skills and qualifications.

-Both EMT Basic and EMT Paramedics work in a variety of settings which can include:
+Both EMT Basic and EMT Paramedics work in a variety of settings:

 • Private Ambulance Companies